5 Inquiry

 The next three chapters are primarily defensive; they are responding to the three objections to IRT that seem to me most serious.
 But they aren’t just defensive.
 I’m not just saying why the theory from the chapters to date is immune to these arguments.
 I’m also developing the theory.
 That’s especially true in this chapter, which is why it is first.
 So what are these objections?

 The first is what I’ll call the objection from double checking.
 As Jessica Brown (2008) argued, there are plenty of cases where intuitively a person knows that p, but should check whether p is true.
 This seems to be a problem for IRT, since it is motivated by the thought that what’s known is an appropriate starting point in inquiry.
-And intuitively it’s very weird to have an inquiry into p, when the inquirer is in a position to simply say p, therefore p.
+At first glance, it’s very weird to have an inquiry into p, when the inquirer is in a position to simply say p, therefore p.
 I used to think that in these cases the defender of IRT would have to either say that they are not really cases of knowledge, or not really cases of appropriate inquiry.
-And I tried both options at various times, without much success.
+Unfortunately, neither of these options was particularly successful.
 I now think the objection should be addressed head on.
 It is possible to properly conduct an inquiry into p, even when one knows that p, and even when knowledge provides appropriate starting points for inquiry.
 That’s because it is often appropriate to deliberately restrict oneself in inquiry, and use fewer resources than are otherwise available.
 The aim of this chapter is to defend the claims made in the last two sentences, and to show how they provide a response to the objection from double checking.

 The second is what I’ll call the objection from close calls.
 As Alex Zweber (2016) and, separately, Charity Anderson and John Hawthorne (2019) showed, some simple versions of IRT say implausible things about cases where a person is choosing between very similar options.
-Now it turns out the version of IRT that I had developed in previous work does not say the particular implausible thing they were accusing IRT of.
-On the other hand, the views I had developed in those works did say something just as implausible, perhaps even more implausible, about their cases.
-They had argued that IRT would lead to closure failures in these cases.
-I had designed a version of IRT that couldn’t possibly have closure failures, so when I first saw these arguments I thought they couldn’t possibly apply to my version of IRT.
-Unfortunately, the theory avoids closure failures by being implausibly sceptical, and that’s still bad.
 What I’m going to argue is that the problem their cases raise is not due to IRT, which is correct, but to the background assumption that choosers should maximise expected utility.
-And my response is going to be that in the cases they describe, choosers should not maximise expected utility.
+My response is going to be that in the cases they describe, choosers should not maximise expected utility.
 That might sound like an absurdly radical view, since expected utility theory is at the heart of all contemporary decision theory.
 But expected utility theory has fairly implausible things to say about close call cases.
-And a better theory, one that takes account of deliberation costs, is both more plausible, and consistent with IRT.
-I’ll say much more about this in chapter 6.
+A better theory, one that takes account of deliberation costs, is both more plausible, and consistent with IRT.
+I’ll say much more about this in Chapter 6.

 The third is what I’ll call the objection from abominable conjunctions.
 This is the IRT-equivalent of the blank stare objection to modal realism.
 Many people find it simply implausible that knowledge could depend on something like interests, which are not relevant to the truth of what is purportedly known.
-And the defender of IRT owes a reply to this widespread feeling.
-Part of my reply came back in chapter 1.
+The defender of IRT owes a reply to this widespread feeling.
+Part of my reply came back in Chapter 1.
 I think this feeling is a result of being in a very strange place in the history of epistemology, where the focus is on fallibilist, interest-invariant, concepts.
 But we can do better than that.
 It is hard to articulate the intuition behind the unhappiness with IRT without lapsing into the JTB theory of knowledge.
-And most plausible solutions to the problems with the JTB theory end up introducing kinds of interest-relativity for independent reasons.
-I’ll go over these responses in chapter 7.
+Most plausible solutions to the problems with the JTB theory end up introducing kinds of interest-relativity for independent reasons.
+I’ll go over these responses in Chapter 7.

 So those are the three objections I’m going to spend a lot of time on.
 There are three other classes of objection I’m not going to spend much time on.